-10 SABBATICAL LEAVE
+11 SABBATICAL LEAVE

-- 10.1 In certain circumstances, an employee may be granted a sabbatical period of up to one year, on either a paid or unpaid basis.
+- In certain circumstances, an employee may be granted a sabbatical period of up to one year, on either a paid or unpaid basis.
+The manager must inform HR of the agreed details so that the appropriate arrangements can be made.
 The sabbatical leave must be for a particular purpose, which is of benefit to the College.
-Where sabbatical leave has been agreed, the employees' job will be held open for them until their return. - 10.2 There is no automatic right for any employees to be granted sabbatical leave and the granting of such leave would be subject to the fulfilment of criteria relevant to the specific request which have been agreed by the Head of Department and the Principal. - 10.3 During any unpaid period, only statutory annual leave will continue to accrue.
-The College may require you to use accrued annual leave to reduce the period of unpaid sabbatical leave. - 10.4 Further details about this can be obtained from Human Resources.
+Where sabbatical leave has been agreed, the employees' job will be held open for them until their return. - 11.2 There is no automatic right for any employees to be granted sabbatical leave and the granting of such leave would be subject to the fulfilment of criteria relevant to the specific request which have been agreed by the Head of Department and the Principal. - 11.3 During any unpaid period, only statutory annual leave will continue to accrue.
+The College may require you to use accrued annual leave to reduce the period of unpaid sabbatical leave. - 11.4 Further details about this can be obtained from Human Resources.

-11 SICKNESS ABSENCE
+12 SICKNESS ABSENCE

-- 11.1 An employee is entitled to take sick leave when that employee: - is actually ill; - is temporarily disabled. - 11.2 Entitlement to paid sick leave will vary depending on the length of service of the employee.
-Details are contained within the contract of employment or can be found under 'Sick pay scheme' on the A-Z of forms and policies on the Human Resources website.
+- 12.1 An employee is entitled to take sick leave when that employee: - is actually ill; - is temporarily disabled. - 12.2 Entitlement to paid sick leave will vary depending on the length of service of the employee.

+Details are contained within the contract of employment or can be found under Sick pay scheme on the A-Z of the Human Resources website.

-11.3 Monitoring and managing sickness absence
+12.3 Monitoring and managing sickness absence

 The College reserves the right to monitor and manage the sickness absence levels of all employees.
 Where excessive levels of sickness absence or a recognisable pattern of sickness absence is identified, line managers should adopt the Colleges Absence management procedure.
-Details of this can be found under 'Absence Management Toolkit' on the A-Z of forms and policies, on the Human Resources website.
+Details of this can be found under 'Absence' on the A-Z of the Human Resources website.

-11.4 Managers responsibilities
+12.4 Managers responsibilities